nikolap994/alert_it/README.md

 - Know if your website is offline right away!
 Reliable monitoring saves your money, reputation and clients — by alerting you before any major problems arise.

-- Utilize one of the instruments that administrators use most frequently to verify the availability of network devices.
+- Utilize a number of tools used most frequently by administrators to verify the availability of network devices.

 - Be informed!
 Even the strongest among us have downtime.
 However, it's crucial to be aware of it before clients are impacted!